pyrocatnip/UMBC/PSYC 317.md

 - <span style="color: #FDB515; font-weight: bold">Neurotransmitter</span>: A chemical that makes it possible for signals to be transmitted across the synaptic gap to a dendire or to the cell body of another neuron.
 - <span style="color: #FDB515; font-weight: bold">Nerve impulse</span>: Transmitted down the axon.
 As the impulse passes the recording electrode, the charge inside the axon rises to +40 million volts, compared to the outside.
 - <span style="color: #FDB515; font-weight: bold">Feature detectors</span>: Neurons that respond to specific stimulus features such as orientation, movement, and length
-- <span style="color: #FDB515; font-weight: bold">Multidimensional</span>: The central principle of cognition that our experiences are complex
+- <span style="color: #FDB515; font-weight: bold">Multidimensional</span>: The central principle of cognition that our experiences are complex.
+- <span style="color: #FDB515; font-weight: bold">Connectome</span>: Pictures of the brain's pathways obtained by obtained by these new techniques led to the coining of the term.
+- <span style="color: #FDB515; font-weight: bold">Track-weighted imaging (TWI)</span>: Based on detection of how water diffuses along the length of nerve fibers.

 ### Functions of the Brain
 * <span style="color: #FDB515; font-weight: bold">Cortical equipotentiality</span>: The idea that the brain is operated as an indivisible whole.